liman098/hello-world/README.md

 hi, GitHub

-i am maegot.nice to meet you.
+i am margot.nice to meet you.